 Standard Definition TV Explained

-480p is sometimes called EDTV or Enhanced Definition TV.
+480p is sometimes called EDTV or enhanced-definition television, or extended-definition television.

-With this resolution, the closer you get, the more pixellation you see.
+With this resolution, the closer you get, the more pixelation you see.

 The other HDTV is one with a pixel arrangement of 1920 x 1080.
 This TV is known as 1080p or Full HDTV or it can be 1080i which is not Full HD.